 As a group we are dedicated to forming partnerships to offer advice, and suggest ways of protecting both large and small businesses from crime.
 This comes in many forms, from the old established methods of thefts and burglaries, the increasing risk of frauds to the super sophisticated electronic hacking attacks and cyber frauds.
 Businesses must be aware of the potential risks, even including that of the insider threats.
 Within the website you will find best practice suggestions from experts from every field.

-This year, 2022, CITS will be focussing on a number of significant issues.
-The first, and one that affects a huge number of small businesses is that of the theft of tools from both sites and from vehicles.
+This year, 2023, CITS will continue to focus on a number of significant issues.
+The first, and one that affects a huge number of small businesses and large companies alike, is that of the theft of tools from both sites and from vehicles.
 Too many tradesmen are losing the tools of their trade, causing horrendous problems.
 Thus we will be looking at what can be done, how we can protect the sites and vans and how we can make stolen tools less attractive to the second hand market.

-We will also be holding a number of workshop events around the Country for Police officers from all forces to highlight the problems these industries face.
+We are also determined to continue holding a number of workshop events around the Country for Police officers from all forces to highlight the problems these industries face.
 These events will include stolen plant and machinery identification courses.
 The aim is to give police officers both the knowledge and confidence to identify suspicious movements of equipment and identify stolen property easily.